apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingCompletions.md

 ### Configuring Completion Candidates per Shell

-The shells supported for parameter completion all have different completion candidate formats, as well as their own different syntaxes and built-in commands.
+The shells supported for word completion all have different completion candidate formats, as well as their own different syntaxes and built-in commands.

-The `CompletionShell.requesting` singleton (of type `CompletionShell?`) can be read to determine which shell is requesting completion candidates when evaluating functions that either provide arguments to a `CompletionKind` creation function, or that are themselves arguments to a `CompletionKind` creation function. e.g.:
+The `CompletionShell.requesting` singleton (of type `CompletionShell?`) can be read to determine which shell is requesting completion candidates when evaluating functions that either provide arguments to a `CompletionKind` creation function, or that are themselves arguments to a `CompletionKind` creation function.

+The `CompletionShell.requestingVersion` singleton (of type `String?`) can be read to determine the version of the shell that is requesting completion candidates when evaluating functions that are themselves arguments to a `CompletionKind` creation function.

+e.g.:

 ```swift
 struct Tool {